Title and statement of responsibility area

 Elizabeth Shepherd was born in London, England on 12 August, 1936.
 Her parents were Methodist missionaries in Burma where she spent her early childhood.
 She began her career as an actor in England before moving to Canada in 1972 to appear at the Stratford Festival Theatre.
 She has worked extensively there, as well as in the United States and in England, performing in theatre, movies and television.
 She teaches Shakespeare and the English classics and has held seminars/workshops at the Stratford and Shaw Festivals.

 Elizabeth had been interested in women’s issues through Voice of Women for Peace but became more actively involved when she was inspired by Michele Landsberg’s description of the Women’s Action Coalition in the US.
 When it was decided to start a similar action in Canada, she became an enthusiastic member and was active throughout the 1990s.
-She was also involved in women’s organisations like METRAC, which raised awareness of violence against women, and has a special interest in women and the legal justice system.
+She was also involved in women’s organizations like METRAC, which raised awareness of violence against women, and has a special interest in women and the legal justice system.
 Elizabeth resides in New York.
 She has a son, Edmund Boys.

 Custodial history